nathan-weinberg/kitchen-bot/README.md

 ### Database Configuration
 KitchenBot uses psycopg2 to interact via PostgreSQL with its database.
 More information on how to use these tools can be found [here](https://devcenter.heroku.com/articles/heroku-postgresql) and [here](http://initd.org/psycopg/docs/index.html).

+## Migration
+To move your bot from one GroupMe group to another, perform the following steps:

+- Create a new GroupMe bot associated with your new group.
+The callback URL should be the same.
+- Change your "GROUPME_BOT_ID" environmental variable to match the bot ID of your newly created-bot.
+- Make appropriate changes to source code/database system

 ## Notes
 KitchenBot was based off a tutorial by apnorton, which can be found [here](http://www.apnorton.com/blog/2017/02/28/How-I-wrote-a-Groupme-Chatbot-in-24-hours/).